Irvine, North Ayrshire: Modern history

+Irvine was officially designated, in 1966, the fifth and last new town to be developed in Scotland and the only one to be located on the coast.
+The other Scottish 'new towns' were East Kilbride, Glenrothes, Cumbernauld and Livingston.
+Unlike most new towns which were either completely newly built or based around small villages, Irvine was already a sizeable town which had been a Royal Burgh since 1372.
+A quango, the Irvine Development Corporation (IDC), was set up in the 1960s to oversee the development of Irvine as Scotland's fifth new town.
+The Corporation subsumed the planning powers of the Royal Burgh of Irvine Town Council, Kilwinning Town Council and the Irvine Landward District Council.
+This involved massive and sometimes controversial development of the old parts of the town.

+In 1976, the Magnum Leisure Centre opened in the town, and at the time of its competition, was the largest leisure centre in Europe.
+Initially called Irvine Harbour Leisure Centre, it was constructed at a cost of £3.2 million, becoming one of the most popular leisure and entertainment centres in Ayrshire and nationally across Scotland, with an estimated 25,000 people attending the opening of the centre.
+It closed in 2016, and was replaced by The Portal in the town centre.

 The provisions of The New Town (Irvine) Winding Up Order 1993 officially ended the New Town Designation on 31 December 1996.
 This marked the end of the Irvine Development Corporation and the return of full planning control of the area back to the local authority.
 The Irvine Bay Regeneration Company was set up in 2006, one of the second generation of Scottish URCs.
 Irvine is one of the five towns in the area, along with Ardrossan, Saltcoats, Stevenston and Kilwinning.
 Major development projects in the Irvine area include the redevelopment of Irvine Harbour, creating a residential area with the atmosphere of a Scottish village.

 Planning for a new golf course with a hotel and holiday resort is also well under way in the Marine Drive area, and the Riverside Business Park will be revitalised to attract new business into the area.
 The Bridgegate renovation project was completed in 2017.